UPDATES! What is insider trading? Do you have to be an insider or executive to commit it?

 Another risk for officers and directors is that they can be liable as controlling persons if they are reckless in not preventing insider trading by their employees.

-Insider-trading law has grown from the general antifraud provision of Rule 10b-5 in the Securities Exchange Act of 1934.
+Insider-trading law has grown extensively out of the general antifraud provision of Rule 10b-5 in the Securities Exchange Act of 1934.
 In addition to stocks and bonds, which are clearly securities covered by insider-trading law, the SEC has expanded the interpretation of the law to include more sophisticated financial instruments, such as credit default swaps.

 Even the definition of confidential material information is expanding beyond just straightforward good news (e.g. mergers, dividend increases, new products) and bad news (e.g. poor earnings, dividend cuts).
 Recent cases have involved types of information that can move a company's stock price in less obvious ways, and the SEC often brings these cases to test the edges of the law's reach.
 See, for example, the insider-trading case that the SEC brought against Mark Cuban, owner of the Dallas Mavericks basketball team (SEC Litigation Release No. 20180).
 He sold stock in a public company when, allegedly, he knew that it was about to raise private financing.
 After the SEC brought a civil suit against him, the jury in his trial found him not guilty.